 Surfactants easily defeat biofilms.

-- Biofilms are robust against oral antibiotics, but highly vulnerable to simple surfactants.
+- Biofilms are robust against antibiotics, but vulnerable to surfactants.

-- Johnson’s Baby Shampoo, for example, is a surfactant, effective at breaking up biofilms, and specifically designed to be relatively painless on mucus membranes (“no more tears”).
+- Johnson’s Baby Shampoo, for example, easily breaks up biofilms, and is specifically designed to be relatively painless on mucus membranes (“no more tears”).

-- With its biofilm dissipated, the infection becomes defenseless against antibiotics or your immune system.
+- Without its biofilm, the infection is defenseless against antibiotics or your immune system.

 - The delivery mechanism for the surfactant is saline sinus rinse, aka “neti pot.”